Requirements for incoming students

 The Wellness Center offers medical and mental health services for students.

 The Wellness Center offers therapy in a brief treatment model to students, and students can make appointments by phone or online when they start school in the fall.
-If you are an incoming student that currently utilizes mental health services and plans to see a therapist in the fall, we encourage you to reach out to the Wellness Center before the fall semester begins to utilize care management services.
-The Wellness Center has a Care Manager, Ashley Edelstein, LCSW, who helps connect students with longer term mental health services in Chicagoland and in their hometown.
-To schedule a phone appointment with Ashley, call 773-508-8173 or schedule an appointment online HERE.
+If you are an incoming student that currently utilizes mental health services and plans to see a therapist in the spring, we encourage you to reach out to the Wellness Center before the spring semester begins.
+Call the Wellness Center at 773-508-2530, option 3, and leave a voicemail.
+An available mental health staff member will call you back shortly.